Asset Accounts

 - Closing stock value -- the monetary value at the end of the accounting period

-The revaluation entry captures holding gains and losses--changes in asset value attributable to changes in prices rather than physical quantities[26].
-This separation is essential for distinguishing real changes in wealth from price effects.
+The revaluation entry captures holding gains and losses -- changes in asset value attributable to changes in prices rather than physical quantities[26].
+This separation is essential: without it, you cannot tell whether an asset became more valuable because the ecosystem improved or because market prices shifted.

 Valuation approaches

-Environmental assets are typically not traded in markets, creating challenges for valuation.
-The SEEA CF describes several approaches[27]:
+Environmental assets are typically not traded in markets, which means you cannot simply look up a price.
+The SEEA CF describes several approaches to work around this[27]:

 Net present value (NPV) is the preferred approach for valuing natural resources.
-The NPV method estimates the stream of expected future resource rents (the economic surplus accruing to the resource owner after all costs and normal returns are deducted) and discounts this stream to the present[28].
+You estimate the stream of expected future resource rents -- the economic surplus accruing to the resource owner after all costs and normal returns are deducted -- and discount this stream to the present[28].
 For natural resources:

 Value = Resource rent x Discount factor